Openning07/awesome-curriculum-learning/README.md

   - "A good teacher not only provides his/her students with qualified teaching materials (e.g., textbooks), but also sets up appropriate learning objectives (e.g., course projects and exams) considering different situations of a student."
   - Wu, Lijun Wu and Tian, Fei Tian and Xia, Yingce and Fan, Yang Fan and Qin, Tao and Lai, Jianhuang and Liu, Tie-Yan. *NeurIPS 2018*

-- Progressive Growing of GANs for Improved Quality, Stability, and Variation.
+- Progressive Growing of GANs for Improved Quality, Stability, and Variation. `Gen` [[pdf]](https://openreview.net/forum?id=Hk99zCeAb&noteId=Hk99zCeAb) [[code]](https://github.com/tkarras/progressive_growing_of_gans)
-  [[pdf]](https://openreview.net/forum?id=Hk99zCeAb&noteId=Hk99zCeAb) [[code]](https://github.com/tkarras/progressive_growing_of_gans)
   - "The key idea is to grow both the generator and discriminator progressively: starting from a low resolution, we add new layers that model increasingly fine details as training progresses.
 This both speeds the training up and greatly stabilizes it, allowing us to produce images of unprecedented quality."
   - Karras, Tero and Aila, Timo and Laine, Samuli and Lehtinen, Jaakko. *ICLR 2018*